JiaXingou/mialab/docs/source/quick_start/easy_install.md

 python predict.py . ./example/.
 ```

-Then, you will get the inter-chain contact map and the top 20 residue contact pair prediction in the folder: /example/
+Then, you will get the inter-chain contact map and the top 20 residue contact pair prediction in the folder: ./example/

-> Note: Some Intel CPU has a feature named Hyper-Threading(HT).
-This feature enables one physical core switch fastly between two logical threads.
-It would benefits from I/O bound tasks: when a thread is blocked by I/O, the CPU core can work on another thread.
-However, it helps little on CPU bound tasks, like PGT and many other scientific computing softwares.
-We recommend using the physical CPU core number.
-> To determine if HT is turned on, execute `lscpu | grep 'per core'` and see if 'Thread(s) per core' is 2.

 ## Container Deployment